-This popular beauty spot is between Coniston and Hawkshead on the B5285 and can easily be accessed from both places.
-Owned by the National Trust, you will find a car park at the Tarn which tends to get busy around school holidays, so an early start is advisable.
-You will find some information regarding the Tarn and public toilets in the car park.
+Tarn Hows is a popular beauty spot easily accessible between Coniston and Hawkshead on the B5285.
+The National Trust car park is busy around school holidays due to the popularity of the Tarn Hows Walk.
+At the car park, there is information regarding the Tarn and public toilets in the car park.
 In the summer months, there is usually an ice cream van.

-You can walk up to Tarn Hows from Hawkshead or Coniston.
+You can walk up to the Tarn from Hawkshead or Coniston.
 It’s roughly 2 miles from either village through country lanes and wooded footpaths.
-You can also catch a bus and ask to be dropped off at High Cross, the back entrance of Grizedale Forest.
+You can also catch a bus to High Cross, and walk from there.

 Tarn Hows historically consisted of three smaller tarns owned by the Marshal family of Monk Coniston.
-James Garth Marshal (1802 – 1873) embarked on large-scale landscaping projects, including damming the lower Tarn to create the singular body of water you see today.
+James Garth Marshal (1802 – 1873) embarked on large-scale landscaping projects.
+These works included damming the lower Tarn to create the singular body of water you see today.
 He also increased the spruce, larch and pine plantations surrounding the Tarn.

-Beatrix Potter (1866-1943) purchased the Monk Coniston Estate, including Tarn Hows in 1930 with the National Trust’s help, to protect the land from being sold off as tourist developments.
-Potter was in awe of this beautiful area and managed the property with her husband, William Heelis (1871-1945), later bequeathing the rest of the land to the National Trust in her will.
+Beatrix Potter (1866-1943) purchased the Monk Coniston Estate, including Tarn Hows, in 1930.
+The National Trust assisted with the purchase in order to protect the land from being sold off as tourist developments.
+Potter was in awe of this beautiful area and managed the property with her husband, William Heelis (1871-1945).
+Potter later bequeathed the rest of the land to the National Trust in her will.

 Starting at the National Trust car park, follow the well-maintained gravel path that tracks around Tarn Hows.
 The circular walk is 1.6 miles and takes approximately 1 hour.
-A special place which is perfect for children, prams, dogs and has excellent access for wheelchairs.
-Walk in the steps of Beatrix Potter and experience the Lakeland charm; keep your eyes peeled for red squirrels and some rare Belted Galloway cattle that graze in the area.
+This special place is perfect for children, prams, dogs and has excellent access for wheelchairs.
+Walk in the footsteps of Beatrix Potter and experience the Lakeland charm.
+Keep your eyes peeled for red squirrels and some rare Belted Galloway cattle grazing in the area.